 SEE: Check out these data scientist interview questions to ask employers.

 For more senior positions, these questions may come up, according to Daniel Miller, vice president of recruiting at Empowered Staffing:

 - Have you built a data warehouse from scratch?
 If so, tell me about the process you created in order to successfully implement the data warehouse.
-(If they have not been part of it from scratch, you can ask if they have been part of a department that dealt with a company merger or acquisition of data and how they handled it.)
+If they have not been part of it from scratch, interviewers may ask if the interviewee has been part of a department that dealt with a company merger or acquisition of data and how they handled it.

-- What types of customized dashboards have you built, and what information/analytics were being presented through your dashboard?
+- What types of customized dashboards have you built, and what information or analytics were being presented through your dashboard?

 - Tell me about the most complicated data project you have worked on, and what you were able to do in order to achieve success.

 To become a data scientist, the education and certification requirements can vary based on your background, experience and the specific roles you’re aiming for.
 However, here’s a general overview of what is commonly sought after.

 - Bachelor’s degree: A strong foundation in mathematics and programming is essential, so many data scientists hold a bachelor’s degree in a related field such as computer science, mathematics, statistics, engineering, physics or economics.